Kim Kardashian At Risk Of Trauma During Dubai Trip With Makeup Artist Following Arrests In Connection To Paris Robbery

 Fortunately, Kim is determined to get over every bad experience and make things work for her and her family.
 She appears optimistic that things will be better this year compared to the dark times that plagued her and her family last year.
 She appears more comfortable being seen in public compared to how she retracted after the Paris robbery.

-The Dubai trip will be the first time that Kim makes her official public appearance and she is quite excited about it.
+The Dubai trip will be the first time that Kim makes her official public appearance, and she is quite excited about it.
 One of the sources familiar with the matter revealed that she is eager to get back to her busy lifestyle and to spend time with her fans.
 The source also pointed out that Kim is not so worried about her safety because she has gotten over the trauma.

 [Featured Image by Slaven Vlasic/Getty Images]